 Those were examples of the methods used to generate electricity from waste and you can see it is a research in progress because of the value those method bring forth.
 4NEW opting for waste-energy means they are here to stay for the longest possible period.
 They have really come a long way. they have recently published a video of one of the plants and described how the plant will operate.
 4New have secured a deal for 2 operating Waste to Energy plants which currently generate 10 MW per hour.

 The thought that is likely to circulate in your head now is; “that is great but what is that has to do with blockchain?”
 That’s what we are going to talk about next:

 Recall earlier I mentioned that 4NEW aims to solve problems from two ends? the environment on one end by using waste and providing energy the other hand.
 4New has its own coin to use throughout its system.
 The coin is called KWATT.

-Energy is not the only contribution offered by 4NEW; Currently they have two plants set.
+energy is not the only contribution offer by 4New, they will shortly have their own power plants.
 One would be a plant and a mining farm.
 You can use their mining power backed by the energy captured from waste from the first plant.
 The second plant’s energy is used to push electricity to the UK national grid.

 What this means is that you enable the physically constraint business to operate internationally.
 You can own KWATT token and utilize the 4NEW power plants remotely.
 How is that?